Kequc/passage-rpc/README.md

 #### expectResponse (callback: (error: Error, result?: any) => void, timeout?: number) => number

 Returns a number representing a message id.
 The callback will timeout if a response containing the message id is not received in time.
-You may only need to use this to have full control over message parameters.

 ## Server setup

-The server implementation is built on the [npm ws](https://github.com/websockets/ws) library and shares several similarities.
+The server implementation is built on the [npm ws](https://github.com/websockets/ws) library and shares several similarities with it.
 There are a few additional options and events utilised for JSON-RPC.

 ```javascript
 const Passage = require('passage-rpc');